kubenet-dev/docs/docs/02-examples/09_gitops.md

-# Gitops
+# GitOps

-So far wee have seen that the configurations that are derived are directly send to the device, however many people have expressed the need to validate and check the derived configurations before they can be applied to the network.
+So far we have seen that the device configurations that are derived from the network configs are directly transacted to the respective devices.
+However many people have expressed the need to validate and check the derived configurations before they can be applied to the network.
 This is where the package server comes in.

-The philiosphy is like this we have a set of catalog configuration people use to configure network constructs.
+The philiosphy in this exercise is like this.
+We have a set of catalog (templates) configuration people use to configure network constructs.
 Lets use the overlay's as an example.
 We have a system (git) in which these blueprints are maintained and we want to instantiate them to the network using the flow that we saw in the previous exercises.
-However there is 1 big difference, rather than sending the device specific config to the device, we want to check them in into git and someone ( a human or a ci system will validated them before they get applied). if this workflow interests you this is an exercise you would be interested in.
+However there is 1 big difference, rather than transacting the specific device config directly, we want to check them in into git and someone ( a human or a ci system can validate them before they get applied to the network).
+If this workflow is relevant for you, this is an exercise you shoudl execute.

-First we register the repository in which the blueprints are maintained
+First we register the repository in which the blueprints are maintained.
+This repo is public and uses a bridged network blueprint.

 ```
 kubectl apply -f https://raw.githubusercontent.com/kubenet-dev/kubenet/main/pkg/repo/repo-catalog.yaml
 ```

+After the repo is registered, the package server discovers the blueprint package from git.
+You can see the result using the following comman.

 ```
 kubectl get packagerevisions.pkg.pkgserver.dev
 ```

-We discover the blueprint package
+We discovered the blueprint package and we can access it using the kubernetes API.

 ```
 NAME                                     READY   REPOSITORY     TARGET    REALM     PACKAGE   REVISION   WORKSPACE   LIFECYCLE
 catalog.repo-catalog.network.bridge.v1   True    repo-catalog   catalog   network   bridge    v1         v1          published
 ```

-you could look at the content like this
+You could also look at the content, like this

 ```
 kubectl describe packagerevisionresourceses.pkg.pkgserver.dev catalog.repo-catalog.network.bridge.v1
 ```

 ```
 Name:         catalog.repo-catalog.network.bridge.v1
 Namespace:    default
 Labels:       <none>